bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

     - Sailing east to Arilon (coastal city west of Glennroch).
   - [ ] Inform Bran of the deed
   - [ ] Got a letter
+    > “Steward Ryze, here are the tools requested.
+As always, a pleasure doing
+    > business with you.
+P.S.
+Some pirates came to Whiteridge that I believe
+    > found an old friend of yours, unfortunately they ran afoul of the guards
+    > and haven’t returned.
+I will keep you updated with anything more I hear
+    > about them”
+    >
+    > Ellsebelle Magmahide
 - [x] Bounty from Crowly on the Captain of "The Raging Dragon", paid by captain Graken.
   - [x] Deliver the bounty to captain Graken.
   - [ ] Had a map of a crescent shaped island on him with a triangle on one end of the island.
+- Dwite:
+  - [ ] Tracking Nathan/Confronting father
+  - [ ] Investigate vision of Lilac ... and someone/something dying
+  - [x] Cure Lycanthropy
+    - Finding someone in Glennroch who could help him.
+    - Found out about Druid of Circles encampment NE of Glennroch.
+    - Needs to get hearthstone from hag in the forest.
+    - EZ Clap
+  - [x] Investigate murder of Vaxalleran
+    - Was searching for someone, specifically the daughter of an important person as commanded by higher ups from Kalroden.
 - Argent:
   - [ ] Looking for the Flying Wolf
     - Tiefling